conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

   GATEWAY_SECURITY_PROTOCOL: SASL_SSL
   ```

-### ACL_ENABLED
+### GATEWAY_ACL_ENABLED

-When `GATEWAY_SECURITY_MODE` is set, there is no longer a need to provide `ACL_ENABLED`.
-Unless you want to disable ACLs, in which case add `ACL_ENABLED: false` to your configuration.
+When `GATEWAY_SECURITY_MODE` is set, there is no longer a need to provide `GATEWAY_ACL_ENABLED`.
+Unless you want to disable ACLs, in which case add `GATEWAY_ACL_ENABLED: false` to your configuration.
 The behaviour of ACLs on passthrough will be like so:

 | GATEWAY_SECURITY_MODE | ACL is enabled |
 |-----------------------|----------------|
 | GATEWAY_MANAGED       | true           |
 | KAFKA_MANAGED         | false          |

-You may have existing dev builds that previously configured `ACL_ENABLED` to be `false` due to being unset.
-To maintain this behaviour, you must now explicitly override `ACL_ENABLED` to be false.
+You may have existing dev builds that previously configured `GATEWAY_ACL_ENABLED` to be `false` due to being unset.
+To maintain this behaviour, you must now explicitly override `GATEWAY_ACL_ENABLED` to be false.